FTCapstone/FTCapstone.github.io/README.md

                             <li> What is the common strucutre of an earnings call?
 In particular, how do the questions from analysts during an earnings call differ from those in a typical business interview, and why might these differences matter? </li>
                             <li> How can the tone and language used by the CEO and other executives during an earnings call affect investor perception and market response? </li>
                             <li> What are common languages and tones that might indicate a CEO is being evasive during an earnings call? </li>
                             <li> Read NVDA FY 2025 Q4 Earnings Call transcript.
-Is there any part you may consider the executives may obfuscate the information?
+Is there any part you consider the executives may obfuscate the information?
 Please explain why. </li>
                             <li> Read SMCI FY 2024 Q1 Earnings Call transcript.
-Is there any part you may consider the executives may obfuscate the information?
+Is there any part you consider the executives may obfuscate the information?
 Please explain why. </li>
-                            <li> Read SBUX FY 2024 Q3 Earnings Call transcript.
-Is there any part you may consider the executives may obfuscate the information?
+                            <li> Read SBUX FY 2024 Q2 Earnings Call transcript.
+Is there any part you consider the executives may obfuscate the information?
 Please explain why. </li>
-                            <li> Based on the findings in Paper #8, please write prompt(s) and use an LLM at your choice to analyze the above three earning call transcripts. </li>
+                            <li> Based on the findings in Paper #8, please write prompt(s) use an LLM at your choice to analyze the above three earning call transcripts. </li>
                             <li> Using the outcome above, please compare the stock price movements in the following quarter.
-Based on your findings, how would you incorporate the evasive information into your investment strategy? </li>
+Based on your findings, will you incorporate the evasive information into your investment strategy?
+Please explain. </li>

                         </ol>